 Letter writer David Vail sent shivers down my spine with his rejection of our Constitution’s value.

-Lastly, the Electoral College was created so that elections would be more equitable and not solely controlled by states with the largest populations.
-Even though these states, like California, New York and Illinois, have great control over the outcome of our national elections, thanks to the Electoral College, there is still a pathway to victory for a presidential candidate who does not carry them.
-If any changes need to be made to the Electoral College, it should be to award electoral votes on a pro-rated basis and not winner-take-all.
+Lastly, the Electoral College was created so elections would be more equitable and not solely controlled by states with the largest populations.
+Even though these states like California, New York and Illinois have great control over the outcomes of our national elections, thanks to the Electoral College there is still a pathway to victory for a presidential candidate who does not carry them.
+If any changes need to be made to the Electoral College, it should be to award electoral votes on a prorated basis and not winner take all.

 Mallory Hayes, Belleville